 AHEC is currently undertaking work in the following areas:

-- Survey of the National Statement to inform future development of the document.
-The survey closes 28 February 2014
+- Rolling review of the National Statement.
+A survey was recently conducted to inform the future development of the document

 - A review of Part B of the Ethical Guidelines on the use of Assisted Reproductive Technology in Clinical Practice and Research